arasharn/Data-Science-Deep-Learning-Machine-Learning-with-Python/Activities/Activity 13/README.md

-This folder contains the data set and the solution for Naïve base spam classification
+This folder contains solution for Naïve base spam classification